adambard/learnxinyminutes-docs/haxe.html.markdown

  */

 /*
-   A package declaration isn't necessary, but it's useful if you want to organize your code into modules later on.
-Also worth mentioning, if you use more than one expression in a code block, it must end in a semicolon:
+   This is your first actual haxe code, it's declaring an empty package.
+A package isn't necessary, but it's useful if you want to create a namespace for your code (e.g. org.module.ClassName).
  */
 package; // empty package, no namespace.

+/*
-// if you import code from other files, it must be declared before the rest of
+   if you import code from other files, it must be declared before the rest of the code.
-// the code.
+ */
 import haxe.ds.ArraySort;

 // you can import many classes/modules at once with "*" import haxe.ds.*;

+/*
-// you can also import classes in a special way, enabling them to extend the
+   you can also import classes in a special way, enabling them to extend the functionality of other classes.
+More on 'using' later.
+ */
-// functionality of other classes.
-More on this later. using StringTools;
+using StringTools;

-// Haxe files typically define classes, although they can also define other
-// types of code... more on that later.
+/*
+   Typedefs are like variables... for types.
+They must be declared before any code.
+More on this later.
+ */
+typedef FooString = String;

+// Typedefs can also use "structural" types, more on that later as well! typedef FooObject = { foo: String };

 class LearnHaxe3{
     /*